 Visit and Tour the Boudin Bakery at Fisherman's Wharf

-Their flagship store is at Fisherman's Wharf which holds 26,000 feet of bakery delights.
-The Fisherman's Wharf locations includes a demonstration bakery; an informal Bakers Hall market and Boudin Café; Bistro Boudin, a full-service restaurant and private dining room; and the Boudin Museum & Bakery Tour.
+Their flagship store is at Fisherman's Wharf, which holds 26,000 feet of bakery delights.
+The Fisherman's Wharf locations include a demonstration bakery; an informal Bakers Hall market and Boudin Café; Bistro Boudin, a full-service restaurant and private dining room; and the Boudin Museum & Bakery Tour.

 The museum and bakery tour cost $3 and are free if you dine at Boudin Bistro.
 The small museum and bakery tour walk the visitor through the process of making bread, including visuals and explanations that help the visitor understand why the wild yeast in San Francisco produces such unique bread.
 The museum and bakery tour should take around 15 minutes to visit.